A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Introduction

-If we assume the interface between air and liquid to remain fixed for a reasonable time span, then using homogenization techniques for locally periodic microstructures (compare e.g. \cite{chechkin98}) lead in suitable scaling regimes to a so-called \textit{two-pressure evolution systems}.
-This system can be expressed as a coupled elliptic-parabolic systems that describe the joint evolution in time $t\in (0,T)$ ($T<+\infty$) of a parameter-dependent \textit{microscopic pressure} $R\rho (t,x,y)$ (where $R$ represents the universal gas constant) evolving with respect to $y\in Y\subset \mathbb{R}^d$ for any given macroscopic spatial position $x\in \Omega$ and a \textit{macroscopic pressure} $\pi(t,x)$ with $x\in \Omega$ for any given $t$.
+If we assume the interface between air and liquid to remain fixed for a reasonable time span, then using homogenization techniques for locally periodic microstructures (compare with e.g. \cite{chechkin98}) leads in suitable scaling regimes to a so-called \textit{two-pressure evolution systems}.
+This system can be expressed as coupled elliptic-parabolic equations that describe the joint evolution in time $t\in (0,T)$ ($T<+\infty$) of a parameter-dependent \textit{microscopic pressure} $R\rho (t,x,y)$ (where $R$ represents the universal gas constant) evolving with respect to $y\in Y\subset \mathbb{R}^d$ for any given macroscopic spatial position $x\in \Omega$ and a \textit{macroscopic pressure} $\pi(t,x)$ with $x\in \Omega$ for any given $t$.
 An illustration of the two-scale geometry we have in mind is depicted in Figure~\ref{fig:two_scale_structure}.

+In the final part of this manuscript, we discuss a numerical implementation of this scheme in the finite element library \dealii{} (\cite{dealII}).
+Inspired by the Heterogeneous Multiscale Method framework (cf. e.g.\cite{engquist07}), we propose an implementation strategy that resolves the scale separation inherent in the two-scale structure of our problem.